isaacgarza/dev-stack/docs/contributing.md

 ## 📝 How to Update Commands and Services Documentation

-You can use the Makefile to automate documentation generation:
+You can use Taskfile to automate documentation generation:

 1. Edit the YAML manifests (`scripts/commands.yaml`, `services/services.yaml`).
-2. Run `make docs` to regenerate documentation.
+2. Run `task docs` to regenerate documentation.
 3. Commit both the manifest and the updated docs.

 See the Contributor Workflow Checklist above for the recommended steps.